-Our Holy Father, Pope Benedict is also strongly encouraging this effort.
+Pope Benedict strongly encouraged this effort.
 Speaking at the ad limina visit of the Irish Bishops in October 2006 he said: “The wounds caused by such acts run deep, and it

 is an urgent task to rebuild confidence and trust where these have been damaged.
 In your continuing efforts to deal effectively with this problem, it is important to establish the truth of what happened in the past, to take whatever steps are necessary to prevent it from occurring again, to ensure that the principles of justice are fully respected and, above all, to bring healing to the victims and to all those affected by these egregious crimes.
 In this way, the Church in Ireland will grow stronger and be ever more capable of giving witness to the redemptive power of the Cross of Christ.